jmcnamara/xlsxwriter.lua/dev/docs/source/index.rst

 It supports Lua 5.1 and Lua 5.2.

+**Note: this module isn't fully functional yet and these are preliminary docs.
+Check back at the end of March.**

 .. only:: html

-   This document explains how to use the xlsxwriter.lua module.
+   This document explains how to use the xlsxwriter module.
 See the following sections for more information, or jump straight to the :ref:`intro`.

    .. toctree::